enviodev/hyperindex/scenarios/fuel_test/contracts/ts-interaction-tools/README.md

 `pnpm fuels typegen -i <input-path>/all-events-abi.json -o <output-path> -c `

+* Use <output-path> as src/contract dir
-* This only worked for me using the absolute path to the abi file, not the relative path.
+* This cmd only worked for me using the absolute path to the abi file, not the relative path.